natanfudge/fabric-docs/docs/Documentation/fabric_mod_json.md

 dependency.

 The value of each key is a string or array of strings declaring supported version ranges.
-In the case of an array, an â€œORâ€� relationship is assumed - that is, only one range has to match for the collective range to be satisfied.
+In the case of an array, an "ORâ€� relationship is assumed - that is, only one range has to match for the collective range to be satisfied.